anuket-project/anuket-specifications/CONTRIBUTING.md

 - One person only is allowed to edit a given PR unless given permission to other contributor to contribute directly into the PR.
 - A PR is recommended to only create/modify content within the scope of a single workstream.
 - A PR should only add/change content related to the issue associated with the PR.
+- Comments/sub-Conversations within a PR may only be marked Resolved by:
+  - A) The originator of the sub-conversation,
+  - B) the relevant WSL or
+  - C) an automated timeout of a 48hrs when there has been no additional comments after an update is posted to resolve the sub-thread.
+  - **The person responding to a sub-conversation shall not mark it as Resolved**.
+- Explicitly communicate all changes to existing PRs shall be made through subsequent commits.
+  - **Do not modify an existing commit, create separate commits under the same PR**.

 <a name="approvals"></a>
 ### Pull Requests Approval Process